epikulski/digitalarchive/README.md

 [![Documentation Status](https://readthedocs.org/projects/digitalarchive/badge/?version=latest)](https://digitalarchive.readthedocs.io/en/latest/?badge=latest)

+**This client no longer functions -- the Wilson Center has disabled API access to the Digital Archive**

 A Python client for the Wilson Center's [Digital Archive](https://digitalarchive.wilsoncenter.org) ("DA") of historical primary sources.
 This library provides an ORM for searching and accessing documents and other resources in the Digital Archive.

 Installation